aOelschlager/multisite-helper/README.md

 In one of the project directories run make local-part-two.
 When finished repeate this step in the other project directory.

-# This is using the isle-dc repo and a more manual setup
+# This is using the isle-dc repository and a more manual setup

 Clone isle-dc repository and rename it: git clone https://github.com/Islandora-Devops/isle-dc.git